AIprogrammer/human_video_generation/README.md

 ```

 ### Testing
-- Download the latest G net from this [link](https://drive.google.com/open?id=1vzqNnjM0dkIsdU-PRlKp2QdH7M6sRLMK):
-*In case you want a latest net G without the texture images check this [link](https://drive.google.com/open?id=1oej1K6faS9tHIbNT5xkKk_TdDDH5xAlI)*
+- Download the latest G net from this [link](https://drive.google.com/open?id=1vzqNnjM0dkIsdU-PRlKp2QdH7M6sRLMK). *In case you want a latest net G without the texture images check this [link](https://drive.google.com/open?id=1oej1K6faS9tHIbNT5xkKk_TdDDH5xAlI)*.

 **ATTENTION** THESE MODELS ARE CURRENTLY TRAINED ON THE **MVC** DATASET AND NOT ON THE VIDEO POSES DATASET.
-SO RESULTS COULD BE MUCH BETTER.

 - Save the model into ./checkpoints/posedata/
 - Download the test [dataset](https://drive.google.com/open?id=1DZ-97iBuDj5fGkGOfMGsJS73P10MyvV0):
 - Save dataset to  ./datasets/